AREC Repeater Group, Inc.

 be included in the planning process but that never happened.

 A year later we were contacted by the project manager and laid out our requirements.
-At this time we were expected to pay for the entire move: antenna, connectors, coax and installation costs.
+At that time we were expected to pay for the entire move: antenna, connectors, coax and installation costs.
 We assumed that space was allocated in the West Palm Beach communications shelter for us.

-In December, the County contacted me and affirmed that the tower was planned to have our antenna in the same place as on the old tower, and they were assuming that we would relocate our equipment into the City's shelter since there was no place for our outdoor cabinet to be installed within the fence.
+In December, the County contacted us and affirmed that the tower was planned to have our antenna in the same place as on the old tower, and they were assuming that we would relocate our equipment into the City's shelter since there was no place for our outdoor cabinet to be installed within the fence.
 This was confirmed in February of 2016 by the Mayor's office.

 During the negotiations, we committed to purchasing a new antenna - that was all we could do with our limited budget.
 The old antenna, while working well, was over ten years old.
 The city agreed to install it without charge and stated that it needed to be delivered by April 29; Sphere Communications was contracted by the City to install it.
 At some point, Harris Communications volunteered to provide the coax.
 We were able to obtain the new antenna, delivered, for $756.00, considerably cheaper than the quotes from West Pam Beach's consultants.
 The new antenna is placed and oriented the same as it was on the old tower except that now we have a "snubber," a device at the top to prevent bending from high winds.